Show/hide formula

 - CSS display/visibility:

-- The element or component remains in the DOM but is not visible
+- The element or component remains on the page but is not visible

 - APIs, events and workflows continue to run